 1. Alpha GPC is effective at raising neural Choline levels

 Alpha GPC is very effective at raising neural Choline levels.
 Choline has been widely studied to be integral to our cognition and overall brain development.
 Once ingested, it's quick to cross the brain-blood barrier.
 In fact, a study found that it incorporated into the brain's phospholipids of mice within 24 hours.
-Phoshpolipids are the raw materials we use to repair brain-cell membranes.
+Phospholipids are the raw materials we use to repair brain-cell membranes.

 2. Alpha GPC contains twice the Choline content than CDP Choline